Copyright © 2003 - 2006 DORSCH Consult

 The DCMMS sample installer is available in the

-setup folder of the CD or on the internet:
+folder of the CD or on the internet:

 http://dcmms.sourceforge.net.